 Before working with a new client, it is more important than anything to understand a prospective client's business as good, if not better, than your own.
 Being very thorough in your discovery will pay dividends because it is just as important for the client to be a fit for you as it is for you to be a fit for your client.

-While I am sure you would love to work with every single client that asks about your services, you must be cognizant of the fact that not every client is going to be a great fit for your own business.
+While I am sure you would love to work with every single client that asks about your services, and they see you are in google trending searches you must be cognizant of the fact that not every client is going to be a great fit for your own business.
 A client might not be a great fit for a few reasons: timing, project requirements/scope, and budget.
 Being able to recognize this is not only fair to yourself, but also to your prospect as well.